MattBCoding/leinster-trophy/README.md

   * For the initial mobile report, the performance score was 79 due to the size of the hero image.
 To resolve this and improve the score a smaller image was created for the hero image on mobile devices.
 Utilising the media queries to call the smaller image on mobiles.
   ![Lighthouse Mobile Scorecard](/assets/media/lighthouse-mobile-score-final.png)

-## Unfixed bugs
-All of the bugs discovered during the testing procedures have been rectified.

 ## Deployment